czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 The results on adversarial examples increased to >60%, without other tricks :-O This is huge...
 I will definitely write a paper!

+Brought notebooks to Google colab to scale up experiments using GPUs.
+Things that took 20 min now finish in 45 sec!
+Having trouble with importing python files though.

+Adjusted the relog formula a bit:

+    y = log100(relu(x)+0.01)+1

+The result with all the tricks except "strictening" is 90%.
+On adversarial attack (fast gradient).
+Insane!
+Did I make a mistake somewhere?

+Attempted my hand with [JSMA](jsma.ipynb) but got some TensorFlow/PyTorch mismatch problem.

+Had a big dose of literature.
+Added 15+ papers to "adversarial-examples" folder in my Mendeley library.

+C&W is a much stronger attack.
+My best performance is with `cnn-mnist-relog-minmaxout_4_2-sigmoid-out-strictening_0.1` which is still fooled for 50% cases.
+Interesting that "strictening" improves the robustness against C&W whereas it didn't have much effect on FGSM.

+Is "tightening" a better name?
+Or logic regularization?

+# Fri 11 Oct

+TODO: polishing the C&W attack code
+TODO: run one transfer attack and finish there

+TODO: compare my "strictening" L1 and L2 with normal L1 and L2